SaurabhGoyal/BlackJack-AngularJs/README.md

-# TicTacToe-AngularJs
+# BlackJack-AngularJS
-A simple tic-tac-toe app to get started with AngularJs.
+A simple implementation of black-jack game to get started with AngularJS and Heroku.

 Useful Links-
 * Shuffle algorithm: http://bost.ocks.org/mike/shuffle/